plausible/docs/docs/stats-api.md

 }
 ```

-### Breakdown custom event by custom props
+### Breakdown custom event by custom properties

-A more advanced use-case where custom events are used along with custom props.
+A more advanced use-case where custom events are used along with custom properties.
 Let's say you have a `Download` custom event along with
 a custom property called `method`.
 You can get a breakdown of download methods with the following query:

 ```bash title="Breakdown of download methods"